14 Plastic-Free Coffee Makers: See Ya Latte, BPA

 After the water is heated, it can be poured in the top reservoir, where it filters through a stainless steel diffuser plate before being collected in the bottom reservoir equipped with a pour spout.

-Lindy’s Ethical and Sustainability Practices
+Lindy’s Ethical & Sustainability Practices

 The coffee maker is made in India.